dmoverton/linear-pres/linear.md

 - Note use of continuation passing style for `fromList`
 - Required to ensure that the array is always used linearly
+- Operations return a "new" array

 **Excercise:**

 - Write a function to swap two elements in an array.
-- Write a function to sort an array.

 ---